Senior Staff Chaplains

 Aaron Scott, Chaplain and Organizer

 Aaron Scott joined the staff of Chaplains on the Harbor in January of 2015.
-She currently serves as Chaplains on the Harbor’s lay catechist, supporting leadership development for our work in Westport and Aberdeen.
+He currently serves as Chaplains on the Harbor’s lay catechist, supporting leadership development for our work in Westport and Aberdeen.
 Aaron is also our in-house translator, media/communications lead, and itinerant preacher.
-She received her M.A. in New Testament Studies and Roman Empire from Union Theological Seminary in 2009.
-Her undergraduate background is in Spanish, political economy, and liberation theology.
+He received his M.A. in New Testament Studies and Roman Empire from Union Theological Seminary in 2009.
+His undergraduate background is in Spanish, political economy, and liberation theology.

 Since 2009, Aaron has been a member of the Poverty Scholars Network through the Kairos Center for Religions, Rights, and Social Justice.
-She has helped to organize leadership schools, strategic dialogues, and develop curriculum for low-income community and religious leaders throughout the country in this capacity.
-She has also worked in youth and Latino ministries in The Episcopal Church, serves as Anti-Poverty Organizing Missioner for the Episcopal Diocese of Olympia, and serves on the National Steering Committee of The Poor People’s Campaign: A National Call for Moral Revival.
+He has helped to organize leadership schools, strategic dialogues, and develop curriculum for low-income community and religious leaders throughout the country in this capacity.
+He has also worked in youth and Latino ministries in The Episcopal Church, serves as Anti-Poverty Organizing Missioner for the Episcopal Diocese of Olympia, and serves on the National Steering Committee of The Poor People’s Campaign: A National Call for Moral Revival.

 The Rev Bonnie Campbell, Chaplain